curtis-allan/Shad4Fasthtml/README.md

 ### You're All Set!

 Congratulations!
-You've successfully set up Shadcn UI for your FastHTML project.
+You've successfully set up Shad4FastHtml for your project!
 You're now ready to start using the UI components in your app.

+>[!WARNING]
+> This project is still in its youth.
+If you encounter any bugs or issues, please open an issue on the GitHub repository.

 ## Using Components

 To implement Shadcn UI components in your codebase, refer to the relevant component documentation.
 Each component has its own set of properties and usage guidelines.

-## Known Issuess
+## Known Issues

-* Using Lucide via the cdn results in icon flickering on page load.

-* Toast: Client side render + mobile touch handling + disable scroll while hovering.
+* Using Lucide via the cdn is not an ideal solution, as there are two seperate url's recommended for `dev` and `prod` environments.
+Will either implement a solution to automate the import or try to find a better solution.

+* Toast: Client side render + mobile touch handling.
+Currently relies on htmx server endpoints for rendering, which is not great for a client-focused UI component.
+Will update this soon to use the same JS solution as the `dialog` and `sheet` components.

-* Add assetions for all required parameters.
+* Add type assertions for all component attributes, with proper error handling and documentation.

 * Table demo - theme toggle fix

-* Documentation fixing and cleaning up
+* **IN PROGRESS** Documentation fixing and cleaning up.

 ## Need Help?

-If you encounter any issues or have questions, please open an issue on the GitHub repository and either myself or a member of the community will try to help.
+If you encounter any issues or have questions, please reach out either through the <a href="https://github.com/curtis-allan/shadcn-fasthtml-framework" target="_blank">Github</a> repo or send me a dm on<a href="https://x.com/CurtisJAllan" target="_blank">X aka twitter</a> and either myself or a member of the community will try to help out.